Toronto couple, 2 children killed in cottage fire remembered as 'lovely, open, giving' family

 OPP Const.
 Jason Folz said the task of finding a family dead on Christmas Day was "devastating" for police and the fire department.

 The cause of the fire is not yet known.
 Romaine says investigators are looking into the role that a baseboard heating system and a propane tank may have played, as well as whether candles may have been in use.
-They are also trying to determine whether any working smoke alarms were present at the scene.
+Officers are also trying to determine whether any working smoke alarms were in the cottage.

 Police say they will not formally identify the victims until postmortem examinations have been completed.
 Next of kin have been notified.